akshaynorth/Djangomilestoneproject/README.md

 11. On the *Value* field enter the database url obtained from the **JawsDB MySQL** console *Connection String*, then click on the **Add** button

+# Stripe integration deployment

+The Stripe payment integration requires both configuration on the Stripe console, and the Heroku platform to store and protect API secret keys.

+To setup the Stripe payment follow these steps:

+1. Go to www.stripe.com on your web browser

+2. Click on the Sign-up link

+3. Enter your preferred credentials for username and password

+4. Provide your personal information: name, address and bank account information.
+It is important to note that the required API secret keys needed to integrate with the service will not be available until all the information is provided

+5. Navigate to https://dashboard.stripe.com/test/apikeys, click on the `Reveal test key`.
+Notice that for production this key will be different.
+As this site is for testing purposes, click on this button to reveal the test key.

+6. Click on the secret key to copy it to the clipboard

+7. Open the Heroku console and navigate to the *Settings* tab, then scroll down to the *Config Vars* section

+8. On the *Key* field enter`STRIPE_API_KEY`

+9. On the *Value* field paste the secret key from Stripe copied to the clipboard, then click on the **Add** button